NXLog Legacy Documentation

 When the log queue of a module instance is full and FlowControl is enabled for the preceding module, the preceding module will be suspended.
 If flow control is not enabled for the preceding module, events will be discarded.
 This directive can be used at the module level to affect a single module instance.

 The use of this directive may produce high memory usage.
-Also, note that the actual queue size depends on the number of event records (and their sizes) in the module queue.
-The limit, which is set by this directive, is not a hard one as the sizes of the events are based on approximations and the queue can store an extra batch of records even after reaching the limited size.
+Also, note that the actual queue size depends on the number of event records (and their size) in the module queue.
+The limit, which is set by this directive, is not a hard one as the sizes of the events are based on approximations and the queue can store an extra batch of records even after reaching the size limit.
+See Buffering and flow control for a detailed explanation of log queues.

 ManagedConfigFile